XavierCaiqueDF/XavierCaiqueDF/README.md

 ### Hi, i`m Caique Xavier !! 🤙👋

-🌱⚡ It was quiet, in the shade and the water and I thought: why not put a little spice and noise in this quiet life?
-That's when I added a pinch of pepper, a little rock and roll, and a lot of programming... let's rock!
+🌱⚡ It was quiet, in the shade and the fresh water and I thought: why not put a little spice and noise in this quiet life?
+That's when I added a pinch of pepper, a little rock and roll, and a lot of programming... let's "Debug!
 Passionate about technology, I dream of being able to help or change people's lives through Programming.
 Forged through the teaching and methods of the Code Academy Bootcamp and I feel ready for new challenges.